19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Experience Points.md

 - [Levels](Level.md) 5 and up may require PCs to complete a 'quest' to [Level Up](Level.md#Level%20Up).

 There is an argument to be made that we learn more from our failures than our successes.
 While this is true, the behavior a game rewards is the behavior a game encourages, and we don't want the PCs to be trying to fail, it makes for a bad story and a bad game.

-*Authors Note:*
-*Carousing / training rules are not included for the following reasons.
-If players can spend money to get [XP](Experience%20Points.md), they will always do so, unless there is a powerful item they can buy that is as good a rate as leveling up is.
-If you don’t want to stock magic item shops and prepare to do shopping every level up, then this will likely never be the case with mundane items.
-Gating [XP](Experience%20Points.md) behind spending money makes the players desperate to spend their money, and they will not want to save up for things.*

-*I prefer to run carousing more free flow and unpredictably rather than a defined system to keep the feel of it being wild, rather than spend money for [XP](Experience%20Points.md).
-Random tables that result in gaining / losing resources with a negative EV are my recommendation.
-There is a potential benefit, but a large downside too.
-So it’s not just a free money / [XP](Experience%20Points.md) generator.*